UPDATED: October 2, 2020

 But why was Mr. Sattui so hell-bent on building a castle in the vineyards?
 What could possess a man to gamble everything on reproducing a Tuscan castle in California?
 The answer is: there is no answer.
 It just is.
 He’s obsessed with makeovers.
 He’s restored a Victorian house in Napa Valley (where he currently lives), a monastery in Italy (which he rents to travelers), and has another project in the works.
 Based on the success of Castello di Amorosa, it seems he’s a professional gambler.

-Take the guided tour of the Castle
+Guided tour of the Castle

-I took the guided tour of Castello di Amorosa, which included a reserve wine tasting.
+I took the guided tour of Castello di Amorosa, which included a Reserve Wine tasting.
 If you are interested in history, architecture, Italy, or, all of the above, I highly recommend the guided tour.

 Our guide, Anthony, was full of fun facts and details about the castle.
 Did you know that in medieval times, the more nails you had in your door the more prosperous you were?
 Or that the reason you often see ancient buildings with windows bricked over is that the owners wanted to avoid paying taxes, which were calculated based on the number of windows you had?

 The guided tour also takes you to the castle cellars which are really beautiful.
-A huge space (135 feet long and with 40 Roman style cross vaults) – it’s impressive!
+A huge space (135 feet long and with 40 Roman-style cross vaults) – it’s impressive!
 (There’s that word again.)
 Not to mention the 1,200 barrels of wine stored there… it’s enough to make you wonder what it might be like to be king of this particular castle.

 Tour highlights

 Other tour highlights included the great hall with frescoes styled after those seen in Siena government buildings, a view from the upper level battlements across the vineyards, and finally the torture chamber with an authentic iron maiden.
 There’s a moat, drawbridge, chapel, inner courtyard, secret passageways, dungeon, and stables.
-All of course, authentically 13th century.

 What about the wine tasting?